Crystal Township, Montcalm County, Michigan: Demographics

 As of the census of 2000, there were 2,824 people, 1,097 households, and 770 families residing in the township.
 The population density was 82.7 PD/sqmi.
 There were 1,594 housing units at an average density of 46.7 /sqmi.
 The racial makeup of the township was 97.52% White, 0.14% African American, 0.39% Native American, 0.21% Asian, 0.39% from other races, and 1.35% from two or more races.
 Hispanic or Latino of any race were 0.99% of the population.

 There were 1,097 households, out of which 30.4% had children under the age of 18 living with them, 57.0% were married couples living together, 9.8% had a female householder with no husband present, and 29.8% were non-families.
 24.0% of all households were made up of individuals, and 9.2% had someone living alone who was 65 years of age or older.
 The average household size was 2.56 and the average family size was 3.02.

 In the township the population was spread out, with 25.8% under the age of 18, 8.6% from 18 to 24, 26.5% from 25 to 44, 25.7% from 45 to 64, and 13.4% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 99.3 males.
 For every 100 females age 18 and over, there were 97.2 males.

 The median income for a household in the township was $34,421, and the median income for a family was $41,016.
 Males had a median income of $31,034 versus $23,264 for females.
 The per capita income for the township was $17,231.
 About 5.2% of families and 10.0% of the population were below the poverty line, including 9.4% of those under age 18 and 5.6% of those age 65 or over.

+Culture

+Water bodies like Crystal Lake significantly shape recreation and lifestyle in the township by providing a wide range of leisure opportunities and influencing the local economy, property values, and community culture.

+Crystal Lake is a central hub for boating, fishing, swimming, water skiing, and ice-skating.
+The lake has hosted events like fishing contests, boat parades, water skiing competitions, and community education classes on canoeing.
+Annual festivities such as "Duck Days" also revolve around the lake, highlighting its role as a focal point for community gatherings and traditions.
+This emphasis on recreation fosters a sense of community and draws tourism, which in turn supports local businesses and services.

+The recreational appeal of Crystal Lake contributes to higher property values along the lakeshore and in the surrounding area.
+However, water quality issues such as algal blooms or invasive species can reduce recreational opportunities and negatively affect property values and tourism.

+Events like the annual "Walkabout" for students, which focuses on watershed science and stewardship, demonstrate how the lake shapes educational activities.